NDLANO/h5p-3d-model/README.md

-# H5P 3D Model Viewer
+# H5P 3D Model
-Simple viewer for 3D models
+Simple viewer for 3D models in H5P

 ## Getting started
 Clone this repository with git and check out the branch that you are interested